joobn72/microservices/patterns/microservices.md

 Most large scale web sites including [Netflix](http://techblog.netflix.com/), [Amazon](http://highscalability.com/blog/2007/9/18/amazon-architecture.html) and [eBay](http://www.addsimplicity.com/downloads/eBaySDForum2006-11-29.pdf) have evolved from a monolithic architecture to a microservices architecture.

-Netflix , which is a very popular video streaming service that’s responsible for up to 30% of internet traffic, has a large scale, service-oriented architecture.
+Netflix, which is a very popular video streaming service that’s responsible for up to 30% of internet traffic, has a large scale, service-oriented architecture.
 They handle over a billion calls per day to their video streaming API from over 800 different kinds of devices.
 Each API call  fans out to an average of six calls to backend services.